rezasfl/CreditWorks/README.md

 1. If there are any other issues, please get in touch 😊

 ## Use Cases
-For categories, as a user, I should be able to:
+As a user, I should be able to:
 1. Create new vehicles and edit their details
 2. Update existing vehicles
 3. View vehicles list